BuffaloMeshDotNet/webchat/README.md

 webchat
 =======

-This is the code for the web based chat application
+This is the code for the web based chat application.
+Simply drop it in your web root, and away you go!